Jussie Smollett hate crime hoax: Special prosecutor

-Second trial
+Trial and appeal

 In March 2021, Smollett attempted to hire lawyer Nenye Uche to represent him, but prosecutors challenged the appointment with allegations of conflicts of interest.
 The allegations stem from claims made by the Osundairo brothers to prosecutors that Uche had spoken to them about the facts of the case in 2019, with the Osundairos later writing sworn affidavits to back up their claims.
 Uche has denied the allegations, saying he only met the Osundairos' mother and a family friend, and only to tell them he could not represent them because they already had representation.

 As of October 16, 2021, a judge had denied the defense's request to dismiss the case.
 Jury selection for Smollett's trial took place on November 29, 2021.
-During the trial, Smollett's defense attorney accused the judge of attempting to attack her, by physically lunging at her during a sidebar, another Smollett attorney has previously made accusations of the judge making faces and snarling throughout the trial.
+During the trial, Smollett's defense attorney accused the judge of attempting to attack her by physically lunging at her during a sidebar; another Smollett attorney has previously made accusations of the judge making faces and snarling throughout the trial.
 The judge denied the claim as well as her motion for a mistrial.
 During the 2021 trial, the prosecution revealed video footage of Smollett and the two "attackers" in a car a few days before the attack.
-When questioned, Smollett testified he had arranged to work out with Abel, but cancelled the workout when Ola had shown up uninvited.
+When questioned, Smollett testified that he had arranged to work out with Abimbola Osundairo but cancelled the workout when Olabinjo Osundairo had shown up uninvited.
 Prosecutor Webb argued, in opening statements, that this was evidence of the group holding a "dress rehearsal" to devise the fake crime.

 During his testimony, Smollett claimed, for the first time, that he had engaged in a "sexual relationship" with Abimbola Osundairo, one of the two brothers he hired to stage the attack.
-However, during his testimony Abimbola insisted he is not gay.
-Ola Osundairo, who Jussie Smollett claimed is homophobic, took the stand to present evidence that he gets paid to be involved in homosexual activities, such as being employed at a bar as a bouncer and modeling at pride parades.
+However, during his testimony, Osundairo insisted that he is not gay.
+Ola Osundairo, who Smollett claimed is homophobic, took the stand to present evidence that he gets paid to be involved in homosexual activities, such as being employed at a bar as a bouncer and modeling at pride parades.

 On December 9, 2021, the jury found Smollett guilty on five of the six counts of felony disorderly conduct.

-In late February 2022, one of Smollett's attorneys moved for the verdict to be vacated, claiming Smollett's rights were violated when his attorneys were prevented from actively participating in jury selection, and that the court had made various errors before and during the trial.
+In late February 2022, one of Smollett's attorneys moved for the verdict to be vacated, claiming that Smollett's rights were violated when his attorneys were prevented from actively participating in jury selection, and that the court had made various errors before and during the trial.